tracy-codes/turn14-formatter/README.md

 # Turn14 Formatter
 This is a formatter to take data from Turn14.com's product data CSV export and import it to a google sheet that is formatted for Shopify's CSV import process.
+I made this before Turn14.com released their REST API, but I feel this is still useful to those who do not have experience with APIs.

 ## Dependencies
 1. [GSpread](https://github.com/burnash/gspread)